activeloopai/deeplake/docs/source/getting-started/faq.rst

 compute node is on the same region on AWS/GCP/Azure.
 The raw data read speed can be as fast as 800MB/s on AWS S3 which is faster than reading from local SSD.
 This is made possible because S3 provides horizontal scalability in data I/O.

+Q: Would there be data egress cost if the data backend storage is in the cloud but computation happens locally?

+A: Yes there will be data egress cost in this case.
+For example data transfer from AWS S3 to outside of AWS is 0.07$-0.09$ per GB.
+Data transfer from one S3 region to another S3 region is 0.02$ per GB.
+Data transfer is free within the same region and same zone in S3.